GrottoPress/jentil/README.md

 Jentil is a modern framework for rapid WordPress theme development.
 It is packed with predefined, pluggable features, including powerful content options which allows to configure how posts display on archives right from the customizer.

+Jentil may be installed either as a parent theme, or as a package (eg: via composer) in another theme.

 Jentil features six layout options, configured via the customizer and post meta boxes.
-Jentil can be used to build blogs, magazines, e-commerce, corporate websites and more.
+It can be used to build blogs, magazines, e-commerce, corporate websites and more.

-It integrates seamlessly with most WordPress page builders, including:
+Jentil comes with page builder post type templates, and integrates seamlessly with most WordPress site builders, including:

 - [Beaver Builder](https://wordpress.org/plugins/beaver-builder-lite-version/)
 - [SiteOrigin](https://wordpress.org/plugins/siteorigin-panels/)
 - [Elementor](https://wordpress.org/plugins/elementor/)
 - [Live Composer](https://wordpress.org/plugins/live-composer-page-builder/)

+We are following, closely, the development of [Gutenberg](https://wordpress.org/plugins/gutenberg/).
+We will be ready when Gutenberg is ready!

 ## Features

 ### For the End User:
-- Powerful posts/content display options via the customizer.
+- Powerful posts display options via the customizer.
-- Page builder page/post templates
+- Page builder post type templates
 - Six (6) layout options
     * Content
     * Content / Sidebar